Trevor Kelley: Chicago Cubs

 On December 21, 2020, Kelley signed a minor league contract with the Chicago Cubs.
 On April 24, 2021, Kelley was released by the Cubs organization.

 Atlanta Braves

 On April 28, 2021, Kelley signed a minor league contract with the Atlanta Braves organization.

-Kelley spent the 2021 season with the Triple-A Gwinnett Stripers, making 37 appearances with a 1.52 ERA and 46 strikeouts.
-Kelley became a free agent following the 2021 season.
+Kelley spent the season with the Triple-A Gwinnett Stripers, making 37 appearances with a 1.52 ERA and 46 strikeouts.
+He elected free agency following the season on November 7.